fs090/SAP_AfO_Refresh/README.md

 ### b.
 Automated Refresh with Task Scheduler

 Select the EXE file as an action in the task scheduler, and add “Scheduled” as an argument; if you don't do this, it won't work as the initial pop-up will show up.
+> [!CAUTION]

-### Possible / Known Sources of Errors:
+> ### Possible / Known Sources of Errors:
+>

-- Make sure all other Excel files are closed (also not visible ones via the Task Manager must be closed)
+> - Make sure all other Excel files are closed (also not visible ones via the Task Manager must be closed)
-- Analysis Addin doesn’t load – open File manually refresh a query and save file.
+> - Analysis Addin doesn’t load – open File manually refresh a query and save file.
-- Never click into the command window of the tool, this will stop the code execution.
+> - Never click into the command window of the tool, this will stop the code execution.
-- Use clean files (No old and unused queries, queries without crosstab etc.)
+> - Use clean files (No old and unused queries, queries without crosstab etc.)
-- When the tool cannot open files it is possible that there are hyperlinks on the paths in the configuration file – remove those hyperlinks.
+> - When the tool cannot open files it is possible that there are hyperlinks on the paths in the configuration file – remove those hyperlinks.
 Another reason is that you are using paths copied from your browser; this usually does not work, e.g., the filename must end with a valid file extension like .xlsx and not with any other parts from the URL.
-- Errors 2147023174 “The RPC server is unavailable” & 2147023170 “The remote procedure call failed” no solution yet – usually works after a couple of minutes after the error.
+> - Errors 2147023174 “The RPC server is unavailable” & 2147023170 “The remote procedure call failed” no solution yet – usually works after a couple of minutes after the error.
-- Although BOA messages can be hidden using an implemented macro it is safer to activate message suppression in the Analysis Addin settings.
+> - Although BOA messages can be hidden using an implemented macro it is safer to activate message suppression in the Analysis Addin settings.
 By default, it is set to suppress all messages – in case you adjusted this setting, think about setting it back to suppress messages.
-- Multiple automations running in parallel (also VBA macros etc.) will likely cause errors – make sure only one is running at a time.
+> - Multiple automations running in parallel (also VBA macros etc.) will likely cause errors – make sure only one is running at a time.
-- Make sure all mandatory variables in each query are populated (otherwise variable prompt shows up).
+> - Make sure all mandatory variables in each query are populated (otherwise variable prompt shows up).
-- Cached files are a frequent source of error and cannot be handled programmatically.
+> - Cached files are a frequent source of error and cannot be handled programmatically.
 Therefore, turn on deleting cached files.

 ### Additional Settings